About the labs

 - Bellenguez et al. MedRxiv 2020.10.01.20200659

-- Ph.D. in neurobiology (molecular, cellular, developmental, systems) or related disciplines
+- Masters in neuroscience (molecular, cellular, developmental, systems) or related disciplines.

 - Prior experience with mouse neurobiology and molecular biology